rkawula/mills-computer-club/README.md

 	+ Close all console windows/processes using rails
 	+ Reopen a console window and try again

+When trying to run rails console, "cannot load such file -- test/unit/testcase (LoadError)"
+	+ We added the gem "test-unit" because rails 3 is getting out of date and unsupported.
+You shouldn't see this error anymore!!!
+Try doing "bundle install" if you do.

 Features NYI are on our Trello.

 # TODO